Wafflelover404/VerstkaGen/README.md

-# VerstkAi
+# VerstkaGen
-An Ai supported by NDTP (http://ndtp.by/)
+An Ai based constructor supported by NDTP (http://ndtp.by/)